 63. Are you a shopaholic and low on funds?
 Get together with a few friends and have a clothing swap.
 Not only will you be cleaning out your closet, but you’ll be able to snag a new dress or pair of skinny jeans without spending a cent.

 62. Make your own coffee in the morning.
 Drink it at home, or invest in a travel mug.

-61. Instead of buying pricey beauty highlighters, mix a bit of gold or taupe eyeshadow with vaseline.
+61. Instead of buying pricey beauty highlighters, mix a bit of gold or taupe eyeshadow with vaseline or coconut oil.
 It’ll have the same effect when dabbed on your cheekbones, eyelids, or your browbone.